birchb1024/frangipanni/README.md

 The default behaviour is to fold tree branches with no sub-branches into a single line of output. e.g. `fish/completions/task.fish` For this explanation we turn off folding by specifying the `-no-fold` option.

 Having restructured the data into a tree format we can output in other formats.
 We can ask for JSON by adding the `-format json` option.
-When passed through a formatter (`jq '.'`) we get this output:
+We get this output:

 ```json
 {"etc" :